bostondiditeam/ros/docs/installation.md

 **Note:** These instructions apply to Mac OS and Linux.
 Please modify these instructions if your OS requires tweaks.

+**Requirements:**

+1. If you are running a Linux host, please be sure to use Ubuntu 14.04.
-**Requirements:**  You will need to install Docker first and have it running before proceeding.
+1. You will need to install Docker first and have it running before proceeding.
 Please refer to the [Docker install instructions](https://docs.docker.com/engine/installation/) if you have not yet installed it.

 ## Step 1: Pull the ROS Docker image